-“Cardiac rehab helps people who have faced a serious cardiovascular event reduce their risk for future heart problems,” said Jody Corpe, E.P., M.S., director of Lake Regional Cardiopulmonary Rehabilitation.
+“Cardiac rehab helps people who have faced a serious cardiovascular event reduce their risk for future heart problems,” said Jody Corpe, E.P., M.S., manager of Lake Regional Cardiopulmonary Rehabilitation.
 “Many of our patients who complete the program report feeling better than they did before their heart attack or heart surgery.”

 Cardiac rehabilitation includes a structured exercise plan, along with medical supervision.
 As patients exercise, nurses continuously monitor their heart rate and blood pressure.
 A doctor reviews the patient’s performance and adjusts the plan as needed.
 In addition, all patients get tips for eating better and managing stress, and smokers receive support to stop smoking.

 For Miller, the medical supervision was a big draw.

 “There’s a gym in my neighborhood, and it’s included in my association fees, but I like to come here because they monitor my blood pressure and heart rate,” he said at the start of one visit.
 “At first, that was what was most important to me.
 I thought, ‘If something happens, I’ll have help.’
 But now, it’s just a habit.
 I enjoy coming here.
 It’s one of the best parts of my day.”